sidi-maadh/MySolutions/README.md

 </div>

 ## Introduction
-This is the templates I use for My Solutions, I have created this repository to keep track of my templates and to share them with others.
+This is the templates I use for my solutions, I have created this repository to keep track of my solutions and to share them with others.
 I will keep updating this repository with new templates as I learn through the programming journey.
 I hope you learn something :).

 <br/>